Melanie Margalis

-Melanie Ann Margalis-Fink (née Margalis; born December 30, 1991) is an American competitive swimmer who specializes in the freestyle, breaststroke and individual medley events.
+Melanie Ann Margalis-Fink (née Margalis; born December 30, 1991) is an American competitive swimmer who competed for the University of Georgia and specialized in the freestyle, breaststroke and individual medley events.
 Margalis represented the Cali Condors which was part of the International Swimming League.
-She won a gold medal at the 2016 Summer Olympics.
+She won a gold medal at the 2016 Rio de Janeiro Olympics in the Women's 4×200-meter freestyle relay.

 Career

 High school career

 Margalis graduated from Countryside High School, where she was also a club swimmer for Saint Petersburg Aquatics.
 There, she was coached by Fred Lewis.
 In high school swimming, she was a three-time state champion and held the state record in the 200-yard IM.
 For four years in a row, Margalis was named her teams’ MVP.
 Proving her versatility, she also swam the 500-yard free in 2009 in which she also won a state championship.
 After her performances that season, she was named the 2009-2010 Pinellas County Female Athlete of the Year.
 That same year, she was named to the National Youth Championship Team.